|This document applies to Sellers.|

 The main requirement is that any published zone has a template Debian 7.8 x64 Compute Performance Test.
 On your CP dashbord menu go to Templates > Template list > System Templates > Available, search for the above template and download it.
 This template should be in the Template Group selected while publishing the zone.

 Do not change the name of template Debian 7.8 x64 Compute Performance Test.

 Make sure your SSL certificates are valid.

-You should associate the networks and data stores with the compute zone, not compute resource.
-Data stores and networks associated with compute resources are not available in Federation.
+You should associate the networks, data stores, and backup servers with the compute zone, not compute resource.
+Data stores, networks, and backup servers associated with compute resources are not available in Federation.

 Once you've added all the necessary resources to your cloud, you need to associate them with the compute zone you've created in Step 2.
-For this, assign the data store (Step 3) and network (Step 4) to the compute zone (Step 2).
+For this, assign the data store (Step 3), network (Step 4), and backup server (Step 5) to the compute zone (Step 2).

 Each data store can be associated with only one compute zone.

 If you're using SSL certificates, make sure that they are valid.
 Otherwise, the Control Panel may be inaccessible.
 You must ensure that SSL is valid and is renewed when prompted by the SSL provider.